Shirley91/120-Data-Science-Interview-Questions/product-metrics.md

   * Netflix uses data to estimate the potential market size for an original series before giving it the go-ahead.
 #### 14. What kind of services would  nd churn (metric that tracks how many customers leave the service) helpful?
 How would you calculate churn?
   * subscription based services
 #### 15. Let’s say that you’re are scheduling content for a content provider on television.
-How would you determine the best times to schedule content?Â
+How would you determine the best times to schedule content?